Scanning for Rootkits with chkrootkit

 Scanning is easily done with a program called chkrootkit.
 This can also be automated so you don't have to log in and scan on a daily basis.

 We're going to install chkrootkit from source.
 It is available from most repositories but installing from source ensures we have not installed a compromised scanning system (sadly, it's been known to happen!).

 Let's begin.
-Log into your VPS and navigate to your sources directory (The sources directory can be placed anywhere.
-Placing it in your admin home folder restricts access so no one else will have access to it and provides easy navigation):
+Log into your VPS and navigate to your sources directory (or create one if you don't have one you normally use).
+The sources directory can be placed anywhere.
+Placing it in root's home directory can make it easier to find and maintain, so we'll do that in our examples.